jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 An offender who is subject to an extended supervision order and who breaches, without reasonable excuse, any conditions attaching to that order commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years.

 ### 107U Rules about court practice and procedure
-The Governor-General may from time to time, by Order in Council, make rules regulating the practice and procedure of courts in proceedings under section 107I, section 107M, or section 107N.
+The Governor-General may from time to time, by Order in Council, make rules regulating the practice and procedure of courts in proceedings under section 107I, 107M, or 107RA.

 ### 107V Additional victim notification
 The chief executive must notify every victim of an offender who is subject to an extended supervision order if any of the following occurs: